lejahmal/PL-indicator/README.md

 ## How to Open a Trade

-Steps to Identify Entry Points
-Get the cursor price of your asset (SYMBOL $ CELL) Find the price section by locating your price in the matrix (SYMBOL $ CELL) Identify the range – find the highest price in the UPPER RANGE and the lowest price in the LOWER RANGE after the PIVOT price (H10)
-Compare to balance price – check if the range is above or below the BALANCE PRICE Trading Rules by Position
-THE RANGE IS CONTAINED IN A SINGLE SECTION

-If Range Approximativly Equals Balance Price:

-Case 1: LOWER RANGE = BALANCE PRICE → Buy at BALANCE PRICE, target RED PRICE Case 2: UPPER RANGE = BALANCE PRICE → Sell at BALANCE PRICE, target RED PRICE If Price is in Upper Section:

-Range > Balance Price → Check if Case 1 applies; if not, sell at volatility price, target AOP Range < Balance Price → Check if Case 2 applies; if not, buy at AOP, target volatility price If Price is in Middle Section:

-Range > Balance Price → Check if Case 1 applies; if not, sell at AOP, target middle AOP Range < Balance Price → Check if Case 2 applies; if not, buy at middle AOP, target AOP If Price is in Lower Section:

-Range > Balance Price → Check if Case 1 applies; if not, sell at middle AOP, target volatility Range < Balance Price → Check if Case 2 applies; if not, buy at volatility, target middle AOP

 ### Steps to Identify Entry Points

 1. **Get the cursor price** of your asset (SYMBOL $ CELL)